bristlab/Pewlett-Hackard-Analysis/README.md

 10009 | Sumant | Peac | Senior Engineer | 1995-02-18 | 9999-01-01
 10011 | Mary | Sluis | Staff | 1990-01-22 | 1996-11-09

-### Unique titles

-* While the `retirement_titles` table is a good start, it fails to exclude former employees who are no longer with the company.
+* **Unique titles:** While the `retirement_titles` table is a good start, it fails to exclude former employees who are no longer with the company.
 Also, it contains duplicate entries because some employees have received promotions to different job titles over the years.
 So we'll create a new table, `unique_titles`, which contains the current title for all current employees.

 	-- Use Distinct with Orderby to remove duplicate rows SELECT DISTINCT ON (emp_no) emp_no,